capitalch/trace/tracking.md

 1. Bug fixes for contacts
 2. Fixed: When a new user is created since lastUsedBuCode in table TraceUser is null, the program crashes when Accounts menu item is clicked
 3. Fixed: permissions not working properly issue
+4. Change uid does not close the window

 # 01-04-2022 - 02-04-2022
 1. Implementation and bug fixing